 When the narcissist tries to get you back.

-If you managed to get out, or if they left you, with the trauma bond and possible CPTSD, you are left with endless wounds you have to heal and overcome, and it is a long, hard incredibly draining journey at times, but please stick with it.
+If you managed to get out, or if they left you with the trauma bond and possible CPTSD, you are left with endless wounds you have to heal and overcome, and it can be a long, hard, incredibly draining journey at times, but please stick with it.
 It will become so much easier.
-You will get there, and you will find your happiness again, it just takes work from you.
+You will get there, and you will find your happiness again.
+It just takes work from you.

-With the trauma bond, you are weaning yourself off a drug, those around you that haven’t been through it will not understand, so join support groups of people who have been there.
+With the trauma bond, you are weaning yourself off a drug.
+Those around you that haven’t been through it might not understand, so join support groups of people who have been there.
 Any question you ask, someone will have been through the same or very similar, it’ll help you to understand you’re not alone, also how you think and feel is normal.

-They will not give you answers or conclusion as to what happened, and they want to keep you confused, if they know they are doing it or not.
-So the best step for you is to research, phycology and the narcissist personality disorder, so you can recognise their behaviour and know what game they are playing while working on a better life for you so that you can move forward.
+Narcissists will not give you answers or a closure as to what happened, as they want to keep you confused.
+So the best step for you is to research psychology and the narcissist personality disorder, so you can recognise their behaviour and know what game they are playing while working on a better life for you so that you can move forward.

-You are most likely an empathic, loving, caring and kind, that wants to see the good in others and help others, you most likely changed yourself so many times, until you lost who you were to make the relationship work with the narcissist.
+You are most likely a genuine, empathic, loving, caring and kind person that wants to see the good in others and help others.
+You most likely changed yourself so many times until you lost who you were to make the relationship with the narcissist work.

-You might be waiting for the hoover, so you can tell them where to go and give yourself the closure and the grand final of the relationship that never truly existed in terms of a relationship more, a sunken ship, with the narcissists that only aims to take everything away from you, so you hit rock bottom and have to fight with everything you have just to reach the surface again, dodging them trying to dunk you straight back under.
+You might be waiting for an apology which is the narcissists the hoover, so you can tell them where to go and give yourself the closure and the grand final of the relationship that never truly existed in terms of a relationship more, a sunken ship, with the narcissist that only aims to take everything away from you, so you hit rock bottom and have to fight with everything you have just to reach the surface again, dodging them trying to dunk you straight back under.

 When the narcissist appears to hoover you, human nature can make you intrigued.
-Personally, I would recommend, no contact or grey rock and stick to it but you have to do what right is right for you, so if you do acknowledge them, remind yourself, they are an abusive narcissist or not.
+Personally, I would recommend no contact or grey rock and stick to it, but you have to do what is right for you, so if you do acknowledge them, remind yourself, if they were abusive, they are abusive, narcissist or not.

-The narcissist most likely will never be accountable, and they will not see what they’ve done to cause any of it, they’ll not even take 50/50.
+The narcissist most likely will not take responsibility for their behaviour as they’ll never be held accountable, and they will not see what they’ve done to cause any of it.
+They’ll not even take 50/50.
 They might offer a false apology, but they will still turn it all around onto what you’ve done.

-The narcissist hates being alone, and most of them have to jump from one relationship to another, while it’s working.
-They’re getting positive attention about how amazing they are with the new partner on a whole they’ll leave you alone, as soon as that mask slips, they come back and test the waters, first so they can get all your attention and feel better about themselves, second to make the new person feel horrendous as they once did you, and third to play you off against each other to fight over them and give the narcissist all the attention they need.
+The narcissist hates being alone, and most of them have to jump from one relationship to another.
+While it’s working, they’re getting positive attention about how amazing they are with the new partner, on a whole they’ll leave you alone.
+As soon as that mask slips, they come back and test the waters, first so they can get all your attention and feel better about themselves, second to make the new person feel horrendous as they once did to you, and third to play you off against each other to fight over them and give the narcissist all the attention they need.

-The narcissist is incapable of loving or caring about you.
-They don’t deserve you, the best way to handle a hoover, grey rock if you have children, no contact if not, trying to do anything else, will result in slowing your recovery, and they’ve already taken up to much of your time.
+The narcissist is incapable of loving or caring about you on the same level you do them.
+They don’t deserve you.
+The best way to handle a hoover, grey rock if you have children, no contact if not, trying to do anything else, will result in slowing your recovery, and they’ve already taken up to much of your time.

 Yet if they’ve been mentally or physically abusive towards you, left you feeling crazy, take your money, your home, or use you in any way they can, cheated on you, they are saying these things as they want to use you some more.